3/6/2025

 Zachary Evershed

 Really impressive growth, organic growth out of patient care.
-And I heard you mentioned more reps serving the acute care market.
-Do you think you can continue pushing the patient care segment to grow at a similar organic rate in the quarter's head?
+And I heard you mention more reps serving the acute care market.
+Do you think you can continue pushing the patient care segment to grow at a similar organic rate in the quarter's heads?

 speaker

-I think again, Zach, we have to say it.
-No, and we saw the patient care after COVID.
-They had two good quarters, Q1, Q2, 20%.
+I think, again, Zach, we have said, and we saw the patient care after COVID, they had two good quarters, Q1, Q2, 20%.
 Again, they did a 20% again in Q4.
-And I wish we would do 20% each quarter, but it's not realistic.
-I think everybody knows that we're targeting 8 to 10% growth.
-So it's just that it was an accumulation of project and everything has happened so long.
-Q4, delivery, to send some quick turnaround products.
-So I think definitely for the year we're expecting a modest growth as all the other divisions do.
-Hopefully, they will surprise us again and do the same thing.
-But I think we have to say it was a very special quarter because Q1, Q2, Q3 was flat.
+And I wish we'd do 20% each quarter, but it's not realistic, right?
+I think everybody knows that we were targeting 8% to 10% growth.
+So it's just that it was an accumulation of project and everything has happened so long in Q4 to deliver, to finish the install, to send some quick turnaround products.
+So I think definitely for the year, again, we're expecting a modest growth as all the other divisions do.
+But hopefully they will surprise us again and do the same thing.
+But I think realistically, we have to think it was a very special quarter because Q1, Q2, Q3 was flat white.

 speaker